Clay vs Apollo.io: Side-by-Side 2026 Sales Comparison

 Implementation effort

-Clay implementation runs 14-45 days for a typical mid-market deployment.
-The bottleneck is usually data migration and Salesforce or HubSpot integration mapping, not the platform itself.
-Plan for 1-2 dedicated admin FTE-weeks plus 4-8 hours of training per rep.
+Apollo.io implementation runs 21-60 days for a typical mid-market deployment.
+The bottleneck is usually integration mapping rather than the platform itself.
+Plan for 1-2 admin FTE-weeks plus 4-8 hours of training per rep.

 Who picks each in our 2026 hiring data